-The committees that organise Olympic Games had for many years been treating it as an opportunity to put their city on the world map.
-London, however, was already a top-tier global city and simply didn’t need to shout so hard.
+The committees that organise Olympic Games had for many years seen the event primarily as an opportunity to put their city on the world map.
+London, however, was already enjoying its status as a top-tier global city and simply didn’t need to shout so hard.

-This Games was an opportunity to do things different.
-If it was to have a legacy, by definition it had to reach beyond the event, or indeed the location.
-To build this level of meaning into the Games would need the support of more than a logo – it would need a brand: 2012.
+Instead this Games was an opportunity to do things different.
+If there was to be a legacy, by definition this had to reach beyond the event, or indeed the location.
+And, for the Games to find this level of meaning, it would need the support of more than a logo.
+It would need a brand: 2012.

 We developed a strategy for the 2012 brand with two sides – ‘Everyone’s Olympics’ and ‘Everyone Olympic’ – informed by the twin promises of participation and legacy.